 The WCHP Common Curriculum is constructed around three (3) domains of study: Study in the Arts and Sciences, Interprofessional Education and Discipline-specific Study.

 Interprofessional Education: Contemporary health profession practice demands that graduates be competent not only in disciplinary expertise but also interprofessional collaboration.
-This requires health professionals to learn about, with and from each other in gaining knowledge and capability in communication, teamwork, understanding of roles and responsibilities and ethical comportment.
-Interprofessional education course work (IPE) examines these competencies, providing students with the opportunity to engage in increasingly complex problem solving, work collaboratively in teams, analyze systems, apply principles of intrapersonal/ interpersonal communication, and appraise and utilize best evidence in considering patient care.
+This requires health professionals to learn with, from, and about each other in gaining knowledge and capability in communication, teamwork, understanding of roles and responsibilities and ethical comportment.
+Interprofessional education course work (IPE) examines these competencies, providing students with the opportunity to engage in increasingly complex problem solving, work collaboratively in teams, analyze systems, apply principles of intrapersonal/ interpersonal communication, and appraise and utilize best evidence in considering patient and population care.
 Interprofessional course work is delivered in years one and two, with application occurring through experiential learning in years three and four.

 Discipline-specific Study: Engagement in the major characterizes years three and four of health profession course work.
 Study within the major provides the student with experiential learning opportunities integrating foundational cognitive, psychomotor, and affective knowledge gained from study in the arts and sciences and IPE.
 Disciplinary education is informed by classroom learning experiences, guided hands-on clinical laboratory, facilitated simulation exercises, and diverse experiences in field work and clinical practice sites.
 Study within the major advances critical and creative thinking within the discipline, instills a spirit of inquiry and life-long learning, and upholds the imperative of citizenship within a complex, changing society.

 WCHP Common Curriculum Objectives and Summary

 - Employ critical thinking and problem solving skills

 - Examine ethical knowledge, professional standards and values congruent with interprofessional practice